-The goal of the Seminar is to foster greater understanding of and competence in instructional practices that are successful for a diverse set of learners, with the understanding that this process begins with authentic self-exploration and is long-term and continuous.
+The goal of the Seminar was to foster greater understanding of and competence in instructional practices that are successful for a diverse set of learners, with the understanding that this process begins with authentic self-exploration and is long-term and continuous.
 While it the seminar concluded in 2020, materials continue to be open for use and protected under a Creative Commons license.

 Equity and Inclusion Free Virtual Training Series

 At Dakota County Technical College and Inver Hills Community College, we believe equity and inclusion improve all aspects of our communities and we strive for an environment that encourages excellence and innovation.
 Successfully building inclusive campuses and workplaces relies on the fundamental principle that human diversity is our strength and these trainings are directly connected to this success.

 - Reading, Writing, and Racism: Disrupting Whiteness in Teacher Education and in the Classroom

 Minnesota State System

 The Office of Equity and Inclusion consults, advises, trains, and provides policy development in the areas of equity, inclusion, diversity, equal opportunity, and affirmative action.
 The office provides programs and services to support its colleges and universities, as well as the system office.
 In addition, the office partners with communities, businesses, and civic and educational organizations to impact student success, procurement practices, and campus climate.